Skip to content

 Sardinia

 Located on the northwest coast, Alghero is known as the coral city.
-The city is made up of a fortress on the sea with great bastion walls, narrow cobblestone streets, a fascinating square, a cathedral that dates back to the 14th century, and some amazing shops.
+The city comprises a fortress on the sea with great bastion walls, narrow cobblestone streets, a fascinating square, a cathedral that dates back to the 14th century, and some fantastic shops.
 The landscapes are spectacular, where you will see the charming sea, rugged mountain ranges, beautiful bays, and white sandy coves.
 You can go for a picnic to watch the sunset over the Mediterranean.
 Alghero is a great place to begin excursions and one of the famous attractions to visit the stalactites and stalagmites in Neptune’s Cave.
 It is one of the best cities to visit in Sardinia.

 Bosa